Political sociology: Bob Jessop

-Bob Jessop was influenced by Gramsci, Miliband and Poulantzas to propose that the state is not as an entity but as a social relation with differential strategic effects.
+Bob Jessop was influenced by Gramsci, Miliband, and Poulantzas to propose that the state is not an entity but a social relation with differential strategic effects.
 This means that the state is not something with an essential, fixed property such as a neutral coordinator of different social interests, an autonomous corporate actor with its own bureaucratic goals and interests, or the 'executive committee of the bourgeoisie' as often described by pluralists, elitists/statists and conventional Marxists respectively.
 Rather, what the state is essentially determined by is the nature of the wider social relations in which it is situated, especially the balance of social forces.

 Max Weber

 In political sociology, one of Weber's most influential contributions is his "Politics as a Vocation" (Politik als Beruf) essay.
 Therein, Weber unveils the definition of the state as that entity that possesses a monopoly on the legitimate use of physical force.
-Weber wrote that politics is the sharing of state's power between various groups, and political leaders are those who wield this power.
+Weber wrote that politics is the sharing of a state's power between various groups, and political leaders are those who wield this power.
 Weber distinguished three ideal types of political leadership (alternatively referred to as three types of domination, legitimisation or authority):